-Clay City Jr./Sr. High School's racially homogenous school population of 389 students in grades 7-12 for the 2019-2020 school year increased 22 students from last year; however, the student population in both our school and our school corporation has decreased the past few years.
-Forty percent of the students were on a free or reduced lunch program for the 2017-2018 school year.
+Clay City Jr./Sr. High School's racially homogenous school population of 385 students in grades 7-12 for the 2020-2021 school year has slightly increased from previous years; however, the student population in our school corporation has decreased the past few years.
+Approximately thirty-four percent of the students were on a free or reduced lunch program for the 2019-2020 school year.

 A majority of the student population is involved in athletics and/or a vast array of clubs and extracurricular activities.
 Twenty-six teams compete for the school during the three sports seasons in grades 7-12.
 Our S.A.D.D., T.E.A.M.S, S.T.E.M., F.C.C.L.A., F.F.A., COB/COG, Robotics, and B.P.A. groups have enjoyed successes at the state level during past years.
-Students also enjoy theater, National Honor Society, Student Council, Pep Club, INTERACT, and 4-H. While there is a significant number of students who participate in athletics and other school activities, there is also a decreasing number of students who show a lack of interest in school-related activities that the school targets to "get involved."
+Students also enjoy theater, National Honor Society, Student Council, Pep Club, INTERACT, and 4-H. While there is a significant number of students who participate in athletics and other school activities, there are also a number of students who show a lack of interest in school-related activities that the school targets to "get involved."
 An increasing number of students have become involved in school-sponsored projects in the community during the past few years.

-Over the last few years the attendance rate has hovered in the mid-90%'s, with an attendance rate of 93.1% for the 2017-2018 school year.
+Over the last few years the attendance rate has hovered in the mid to lower 90's.
+The attendance rate for the 2016-2017 school year was 94.5%, 93.1 % for the 2017-2018 school year, and 92.6% for the 2018-2019 school year.
 A very small number of students are suspended for alcohol, tobacco, or other drugs; the majority of discipline referrals are for tardiness.
 Less than 1% of the student body drops out in any one year, and there have been few expulsions over the past three years.

-The graduation rate of 96.4% for the Class of 2018 was well above the state average of 88.1%.
-The Class of 2017 earned a 93.1% graduation rate.
+The graduation rate was 96.2% for the Class of 2019, well above the state average of 87.2%.
+The Class of 2018 earned a 96.4% graduation rate and the Class of 2017 earned a graduation rate of 93.1%.

 For the 2018-2019 school year, 45% of all 7th graders passed the English section of the I.L.E.A.R.N. test and 48% passed the math section.
 Forty-one percent of the 8th grade students passed the English portion of the I.L.E.A.R.N. test and the math section was passed by 38% of the students.
-Sixty-three percent of 10th grade students passed the 2019 ISTEP+ test in English, and 32% of those students passed the Math.
+Fifty-six percent of 10th grade students passed the 2019 ISTEP+ test in English, and 33.9% of those students passed the Math.
+Due to COVID-19, 2019-2020 ISTEP+ results are unavailable.

-The average SAT score for CCHS students in 2017-2018 was 1087, slightly above the state average of 1060.
-Sixty-one percent of graduates took the SAT exam in 2018, and more than 63% of graduates took the SAT exam in 2019.
-PSAT mean score in 2017-2018 was 943; state average was 924.
-Twenty-four percent of graduates in the Class of 2018 took an AP exam with 2% earning a passing score.
+The average SAT score for CCHS students in 2019-2020 was 958, slightly below the state average of 1051.
+Eighty-four percent of the 2020 cohort took the SAT exam in grade eleven, and more than 34% of the 2020 cohort took the exam their senior year.
+The mean score for students taking the PSAT/NMSQT in 2019-2020 was 857; the state average was 947.
+Ten percent of graduates in the Class of 2020 took an AP exam with none earning a passing score.